felixblaschke/simple_animations/README.md

 ### Curves

-You can customize the default easing curve at MovieTween, scene or property tween level.
+You can customize the default easing curve on the MovieTween, scene, or property tween level.

 <!-- #code example/sa_flutter_app/lib/readme/movie_tween/curve.dart -->
 ```dart